jguallar-blasco/jguallar-blasco.github.io/for_fun/for_fun.md

 *---*

-<p><em>Went on a walk during my lunch break at work and saw tons of plants with berries.
+<p><em>September 4, 2025.
+Went on a walk during my lunch break at work and saw tons of plants with berries.
 Are any of these berries edible?
 Here is an info dump from left to right: Silky Dogwood (berries are edible raw or cooked), Southern Pokeweed (berries are toxic!), and Snowball (edible when cooked). </em></p>

 <div style="display: flex; flex-wrap: wrap; gap: 10px; justify-content: center;">
   <img src="{{ page.image10 | relative_url }}" alt="TurkeysBoston" style="max-width:30%; height:auto;">